NSW DBP Applicability Checker

-Use this NSW DBP applicability checker to work through early questions about building class, work type, building elements, performance solutions, excluded work and likely practitioner roles before seeking project-specific advice.
+Use SCE Corp’s NSW DBP applicability checker to work through early questions about building class, work type, building elements, performance solutions, excluded work and likely practitioner roles before seeking project-specific advice.

 What This NSW DBP Applicability Checker Looks At

-This NSW DBP applicability checker is designed to help users think through the main early triggers that commonly matter under the scheme.
+This NSW DBP applicability checker helps users assess early indicators that commonly matter under the Design and Building Practitioners scheme in NSW.

 - Whether the work is new building work, alteration, addition, repair, renovation or remedial work

-- Whether the work appears to involve a building element or a performance solution
+- Whether the work appears to involve a building element or performance solution

 - Whether the work may be excluded or timing-sensitive